 I used to play competitive soccer, hockey and even a bit of snowboarding during the winter months.
 Now, I can barely run without looking like I’m being attacked by swooping magpies.
 This is why I risk my dear life (I live in a dodgy neighbourhood) and run in the dark.
 Because it is hilarious to watch and no one should have free access to that.

 The point is, a little bit of cardio goes a long way.
 Wanna lose weight?
 Simple.
 Go for a walk.
-Go jogging.
+Go for a run.
 Why make things complicated?
 I think we are led to believe that we need premium gym memberships to achieve results.
 Like the ones where you pay extra dosh just to see more nudity on music clips that play while you’re slogging it on a treadmill aspiring to look like [insert popular artist here].

 While gyms are good, and definitely great for motivation, coaching and perhaps even a sense of community, hitting the pavement can be just as effective or a great supplement to your circuit training.
 Not only do you burn energy, but you get fresh air and can enjoy a bit of nature too (unless you run in the dark, in which case mind the bins on bin night).